 Mopping of kitchen and bathroom floors is generally assumed – but mentioned in order to assure clear messaging.

-Priority List based on Tasks
+Priority List < based on tasks

 - kitchen clean & mop